aviaswal77/NanoVector/README.md

 - **Open Source:** Customizable and transparent.

 ## 🎨 Features
-Nanovector offers the following key features:
+NanoVector offers the following key features:
 - Efficient vector storage and retrieval.
 - Dockerized for easy deployment.
 - Direct pipeline for converting text to vectors.